 The planter typically recoiled at the notions that profit is the goal of life; that the approach to production and exchange should be internally rational and uncomplicated by social values; that thrift and hard work are the great virtues; and that the test of wholesomeness of a community is the vigor with which its citizens expand the economy.

 The planter was certainly no less acquisitive than the bourgeois, but an acquisitive spirit is compatible with values anti-ethical to capitalism.
 The aristocratic spirit of the planters absorbed acquisitiveness and directed it into channels that were socially desirable to a slave society; the accumulation of land and slaves and the achievement of military and political honors.
 Whereas, in the North people were impelled by the lure of business and money for their own sake, in the South specific forms of property carried with [them]the badges of honor, prestige, and power.

-This description of planter mentality is compatible with accounts of Frederick F. Dent (except, perhaps, the notion of thrift).
-Dent had worked hard, made his wealth as a merchant, and at White Haven “aspired to luxury, leisure and accomplishment.”
+This description of planter mentality is compatible with accounts of Frederick F. Dent.
+Dent had worked hard making his wealth as a merchant, but at White Haven he “aspired to luxury, leisure and accomplishment.”
 As Julia recalled:

 He did not like the mercantile business after he had once enjoyed the repose of country life.
 He once said to me when I asked him why he did not remain in business in the city: “My daughter, the Yankees that have come west have reduced business to a system.
 Do you know that if a man wants a loan of a few thousand dollars for a few days –God bless you! – they want a note and interest.
 This was not so in my time.”… Papa found this place [White Haven] and the life so delightful that he gradually gave up all occupation and passed the summer months sitting in an easy chair reading an interesting book, and in the winter, in the chimney corner beside a blazing hickory fire, occupied in the same way.